danielschlieder/cra-template-keycloak-starter/README.md

 # Login

-Login with a Keycloak user or register a new one
-You will see the how the buttons have become a logout button.
+Login with a Keycloak user or register a new one.
+When successful, you will see a logout button.

 ![ReactJS Template](https://raw.githubusercontent.com/danielschlieder/cra-template-keycloak-starter/master/app-screenshot-authed.png "CRA after login")

-Check the [source](./src/components/pages/default/index.js) of how easy you switch the buttons.
+Check the [source](https://raw.githubusercontent.com/danielschlieder/cra-template-keycloak-starter/src/components/pages/default/index.js) of how easy you switch the buttons.

 # Usermenu